Racial/Ethnic Minority Graduate Scholarship

 - Applicant must be a citizen or permanent resident of the United States

 A $12,000 scholarship will be funded to one student with an additional $500 awarded for attendance at the annual meeting.
-Payments will be made in equal installments in September 2014 and January 2015.
+Payments will be made in equal installments in September of the winning year and January of the following year.
 SSSP believes that the support of students will foster the commitment required to enable the student to fund living arrangements as well as academic or research costs.

 RESPONSIBILITIES OF RECIPIENT